meyerbw10/Code-Quiz/README.md

 AS A coding boot camp student
-I WANT to take a timed quiz on JavaScript fundamentals that stores high scores SO THAT I can gauge my progress compared to my peers
+I WANT to take a timed quiz on JavaScript fundamentals that stores high scores SO THAT I can gauge my progress in skill level since starting the bootcamp

 ---